Sustainable design: Theory

 The sustainable design intends to "eliminate negative environmental impact through skillful sensitive design".
 Manifestations of sustainable design require renewable resources and innovation to impact the environment minimally, and connect people with the natural environment.

-“Human beings don't have a pollution problem; they have a design problem.
-If humans were to devise products, tools, furniture, homes, factories, and cities more intelligently from the start, they wouldn't even need to think in terms of waste, contamination, or scarcity.
-Good design would allow for abundance, endless reuse, and pleasure.” - The Upcycle by authors Michael Braungart and William McDonough, 2013.

-Design-related decisions are happening everywhere daily, impacting “sustainable development” or provisioning for the needs of future generations of life on earth.
+Design-related decisions are happening everywhere daily, impacting "sustainable development" or provisioning for the needs of future generations of life on earth.
 Sustainability and design are intimately linked.
 Quite simply, our future is designed.
-The term “design” is here used to refer to practices applied to the making of products, services, as well as business and innovation strategies — all of which inform sustainability.
+The term "design" is here used to refer to practices applied to the making of products, services, as well as business and innovation strategies — all of which inform sustainability.
 Sustainability can be thought of as the property of continuance; that is, what is sustainable can be continued.

 Conceptual problems

 Diminishing returns

-The principle that all directions of progress run out, ending with diminishing returns, is evident in the typical 'S' curve of the technology life cycle and in the useful life of any system as discussed in industrial ecology and life cycle assessment.
-Diminishing returns are the result of reaching natural limits.
-Common business management practice is to read diminishing returns in any direction of effort as an indication of diminishing opportunity, the potential for accelerating decline, and a signal to seek new opportunities elsewhere. (see also: law of diminishing returns, marginal utility, and Jevons paradox.)
+The concept of diminishing returns, commonly illustrated by the 'S' curve in the technology life cycle, refers to the reduced incremental benefit gained from continued investment or effort.
+In fields such as industrial ecology and life cycle assessment, this concept is associated with the finite useful life of systems.
+Management literature suggests that when traditional approaches reach diminishing returns, it may prompt organizations to reassess their strategy and explore alternative opportunities.